 “The most enabling thing about this technology may be that you don’t have to have your organism under a microscope during your experiment,” says Loren Looger, a group leader and protein chemist at Janelia who engineers tools to study the brain.
 “So we can now visualize neural activity in fly larvae crawling on a plate or fish swimming in a dish.”

-Schreiter, a senior scientist in Looger's lab, led the development of CaMPARI, working as part of Janelia's Genetically-Encoded Neuronal Indicator and Effector (GENIE) project team.
+Schreiter, a senior scientist in Looger’s lab, led the development of CaMPARI, working as part of Janelia’s Genetically-Encoded Neuronal Indicator and Effector (GENIE) project teamexternal link, opens in a new tab.
 GENIE is an interdisciplinary team dedicated to engineering fluorescent sensors that facilitate the imaging of neuronal activity in living organisms.
 Project teams are like small start-up companies within Janelia and were created to tackle biological problems that require collaboration across multiple labs.

-To make CaMPARI, the team started with a fluorescent protein called Eos.
+To make CaMPARI, the team started with a fluorescent protein called Eosexternal link, opens in a new tab.
 Eos emits a green fluorescence until it is exposed to violet light, which permanently alters the protein so that it fluoresces in red.
 “That was the perfect starting place,” says Schreiter.
 “That conversion from green to red gives us a permanent signal.
-So we just needed a way to couple that conversion to the activity that's going on in the cell.”
+So we just needed a way to couple that conversion to the activity that’s going on in the cell.”
 To do that, the scientists incorporated a calcium-sensitive protein known as calmodulin, which makes the color change dependent on the burst of calcium that accompanies neural activity.
-It's the same domain that scientists added to fluorescent proteins to make calcium-responsive GCaMP sensors.
+It’s the same domain that scientists added to fluorescent proteins to make calcium-responsive GCaMP sensors.

 To find a useful protein that switches the color of its fluorescence only in the presence of both calcium and an activating violet light, the researchers made and screened tens of thousands of subtly different proteins.
 “When we finally got one that photoconverted more with calcium than without it, we knew we had a tool.
-We just needed to make it better to get it to the point where another neuroscientist could sit down and use it,” says first author Ben Fosque, a graduate student in the biochemistry and molecular biophysics program at the University of Chicago.
+We just needed to make it better to get it to the point where another neuroscientist could sit down and use it,” says first author Ben Fosqueexternal link, opens in a new tab, a graduate student in the biochemistry and molecular biophysics program at the University of Chicago.

 The team spent more than a year tweaking their protein – making it brighter and more responsive to calcium and ensuring that it would work in cells and then in living mice, fruit flies, and zebrafish.
 In the end, they had a tool that they named CaMPARI, which stands for calcium-modulated photoactivatable ratiometric integrator.